opencost/opencost/PROMETHEUS.md

-Kubecost allows you to export pricing data to Prometheus and then write custom queries to gain cost insights.
-Below are instructions for accomplishing this.
+Kubecost allows you to export pricing data to Prometheus and then write custom queries for cost insights.
+Below are instructions for accomplishing this and a set of example queries to get you started.

 ## Configuration